CS-433/ml_project_2_deep_hedging/src/README.md

 ### `env.py`

-The environment class implemented with openAI's `gym` framework.
+The environment `StockTradingEnv` class is implemented with openAI's `gym` framework.
+This will be used across all stages of training process, assessment.
+We only implemented Accounting P&L scheme as a reward function.

 ---

+### `hyperparam_tuning.py`

+This script performs hyperparameter tuning of DDPG agent.
+Currently, it optimizes actor, critic learning rate, number of agent update for each episode.
+Hyperparameter tuning is done using optuna and hyperparameters that gives smalles objective function is saved automatically in `model/hypparams.json` which is used in the trainig of the agent.

+---

 ### `network.py`

 Definitions of the neural networks that represent the agent.
+We only used Multi-Layer Perceptron in this project.
+MLP contains two Linear hidden layers with Layernorm and ReLU activation.
+User can choose specific activation function at end, we currently support `Tanh, Sigmoid, ReLU`.

 ---